BangLeCao/IDCard_Detection/README.md

 # Extract information from ID card Vietnamese

-Faster - RCNN is implemented with pytorch
+Faster - RCNN (with backbone Resnet50-FPN) is implemented with pytorch